spacepandas/cineaste-ios/README.md

 0. Run `pod install` in cineaste-ios folder to install all used CocoaPods.
 1. Open `Cineaste.xcworkspace` in Xcode 11.
-2. Get a [theMovieDb][theMovieDb] key and a [Nearby][nearbyLink] key and add them to the ApiKeys data set in the asset catalog under the following path: `Cineaste/Keys.xcassets/ApiKeys.dataset/apikey.plist`.
+2. Get a [theMovieDb][theMovieDb] key and add it to the ApiKeys data set in the asset catalog under the following path: `Cineaste/Keys.xcassets/ApiKeys.dataset/apikey.plist`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>